getgnulinux/getgnulinux/README.md

     docker/dev.sh

-This should open a Bash shell inside the Docker container.
-Inside the container, activate the development shell with:

-    . scripts/activate

-With the development shell active, you can run `gulp` commands.
+If this is the first time, create the settings file with:

+    make docroot/settings.php

 To build the website, run:

-    make && gulp develop
+    make develop

-Start the web server in a separate terminal:

-    docker/start.sh

-The website should now be accessible at <http://localhost:1337/>.
+That will compile the translations, build the website, and sync the build to the HTTP server.
+The website should be accessible at <http://localhost:1337/>.

+To stop the services, exit the development container and run:

+    docker/stop.sh

 ## Contributing